ArjenSchwarz/ignoreme/content/pages/get-updates.md

 If you use an RSS reader, there are feeds available.
 Either [traditional RSS feed](/index.xml) or [JSON Feed](/feed.json) which you should only use if you know your reader supports it.

+## Mastodon

+If you're on Mastodon, the feed will automatically be posted to [@ig.nore.me/@feed](https://mastodon.ig.nore.me/@feed).

+## LinkedIn

+Similarly, the feed will automatically post to the [LinkedIn page as well](https://www.linkedin.com/company/ig-nore-me).

 ## Twitter

-A second option is to follow the site's Twitter account [@ignoreme_site](https://twitter.com/ignoreme_site) to see the links appear there.
+Another option is to follow the site's Twitter account [@ignoreme_site](https://twitter.com/ignoreme_site) to see the links appear there.

 ## Email